 Cardano Smart Contracts Examples

-The Alonzo hard fork has yet to go live, meaning no smart contracts currently run on the Cardano mainnet.
+The Alonzo hard fork is finally live, meaning the smart contracts are currently running on the Cardano mainnet.

 IOHK also released the Plutus Playground with its own examples.
 These include smart contracts for a game, a vesting scheme, and a crowdfunding attempt.